jmarcelomb/.dotfiles/README.md

 # .dotfiles

-👋🏻 Welcome to my `.dotfiles` repository!🏻
+👋🏻 Welcome to my `.dotfiles` repository

 This setup is designed to streamline the configuration of my development environment, including my shell, programming languages, and essential CLI tools.